tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

     .\CopyToPSPath.ps1
     ```

 9. Import the AzFilesHybrid module.
 If your prompted with a security warning, type **r** and then press enter to proceed with running it.
-You may also be prompted to update PowerShellGet, type **y** and presh return.
+You may also be prompted to update PowerShellGet, type **y** and press return.
 After that you'll need to restart your PowrShell session.
 After restarting the PowerShell session, run the command below again.

     ```
     Import-Module -Name AzFilesHybrid